roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "...I don't know what's going on, at any rate I will also return back to Woodland."

-As Hinagiku sprang up, Lydia and Yuuyami, together,  slightly waved their hands.
+As Hinagiku sprang up, Lydia and Yuuyami—together—slightly waved their hands.

 ◇